emanuelromano/motsgenerator/README.md

 1.0 - Initial release
 - Generate images with custom text in several alien fonts
 - Change the gradient color on the background
-- Set planets from The Spheres as background with their corresponding language
+- Set planets from The Spheres as the background with their respective language
+- Random colors and fonts
 - Play and pause background music
 - English and Spanish UI
 ```